 With a wealth of galleries, museums and theater performances, Palm Desert is a leading destination in Greater Palm Springs for arts and culture.

 El Paseo, the city’s central shopping street, is Greater Palm Springs’ leading art destination.
-Browse and buy artworks in multiple galleries along the street, starting with the Melissa Morgan Fine Art Gallery at El Paseo’s western end, unmissable with its outdoor sculptures on Monterey Avenue.
+Browse and buy artworks in multiple galleries along the street, starting out with Elena Bulatova Art Gallery , a place that is filled with a mix of color, modernism and iconic art pieces.
+Melissa Morgan Fine Art Gallery, located towards central El Paseo, showcases contemporary artists worldwide.
+Walk 5 minutes around the corner to find Melissa Morgan's Sculpture Garden , featuring revolving installations and interactive art works.
 Imago Gallery just north on Monterey / Hwy 74 is a landmark with its eye-catching glass sculpture by Dale Chihuly in its second floor aerie.

-Midway along the street, visit Coda’s new venue, changing shows at J. Willott and many more.
-On San Luis Rey, check out the Desert Art Collection gallery and sculpture garden.
+Midway along the street, visit CODA Art Gallery, changing shows at J. Willott and many more.
+On San Luis Rey, check out the Lotus Garden Center, a local full-service florist with a beautiful patio to enjoy.
 Further east, Heather James Fine Art on Portola near Hwy 111 often features famous artists like Picasso and Calder.

 As you stroll El Paseo, enjoy the intriguing artwork on the median.
 The collection is curated by the city’s cultural committee as part of its El Paseo Invitational Exhibition and changes every 18 months.

 Palm Desert is home to the Palm Springs Art Museum at Palm Desert with its special exhibitions and the delightful Faye Sarkowsky Sculpture Garden.
 There’s nothing better than relaxing in the shade of a palm tree by a tinkling water feature, while contemplating art.